hs-duesseldorf/grundlagen-der-informatik-4/README.md

 #### Install Eclipse on MacOS

-1. Download the Eclipse installer from [the official Eclipse website](https://www.eclipse.org/downloads/packages/installer) for MacOs
-2. ...
-3. ...
+WIP

 #### Install Eclipse on Ubuntu Linux

-If you like you can also run the Eclipse installer wizard on Ubuntu linux from https://www.eclipse.org/downloads/packages/installer or if you want to have an auto-updating Eclipse that might be not always updated with the most up to date version you can use the Eclipse snap either from https://snapcraft.io/eclipse or from the terminal like so:
+If you like you can also run the Eclipse installer wizard on Ubuntu linux from https://www.eclipse.org/downloads/packages/installer or ...

 1. Open a terminal with **CTRL + ALT + T**
 2. Run the following command: